wp-plugins/acf-soundcloud-playlists/readme.txt

 2. Adding SoundCloud field type in your field group.

-3. Authenticate SoundCloud
+3. Authenticate SoundCloud.

-4. Browse your playlists
+4. Browse your playlists.

 5. Selected playlists in the page WP admin.